ajpinedam/maui-wiki/Handler-Property-PR-Guidelines.md

 - Implement the actual property updates (usually in extension methods in the Platform section of Core)
 	- The implementation details can be found in the renderers for the respective platforms
 	- Again, Standard is a placeholder; you can leave these methods empty
-- Tag ported renderer methods with [PortHandler]
+- Tag ported renderer methods with [PortHandler] to indicate that it has been "done"
 - Add the property to the stub class
 - Implement basic property tests in DeviceTests
 	- You'll need to add the new property on the device test stub class